dvrpc/LEP/README.md

 This project automates parts of DVRPC's Limited english profenency (LEP) analysis, including data download, processing, and export.
 The data is based on the American Community Survey 5 year Estimates for Tract and Public Use Microdata Area (PUMAs) geographies.

+Please note that this product makes use of both the the `B16001` and `C16001` language tables.
+The `C16001` offers more detailed language groups and should not be used in comparison with `B16001` observations of the same name.

 ## Getting the Code and Software

 1. Clone the repository.